-- Finishing ruminants on corn creates a perfect environment for E.coli to breed and destroys all the Omega 6 and cancer fighting health benefits of 100% grass-fed beef & lamb.
+- Finishing ruminants on corn creates a perfect environment for E.coli to breed and destroys all the Omega 3 and cancer fighting health benefits of 100% grass-fed beef & lamb.
 Remember, "vegetarian-fed" is just another way to say "corn-fed."
 "Pastured" can be fed corn too![i]
-This is why all KOL Foods beef and lamb are only fed grass.

-- It is inhumane for the animal because it changes the pH of their neutral stomachs to be acidic.
+- This is inhumane for the animal because it changes the pH of their neutral stomachs to be acidic.
 At a minimum this makes them sick, but it can also lead to death.[i]

 - Farm workers do not have to wear full body hazmat suits and gas masks when entering a confined animal feeding operation (CAFO), aka feed-lot (true mainly with poultry)[i]